Alone Across Australia: Deserts

 Muir conquered his second natural challenge: the deserts.
 These include the Tirari and Simpson deserts.
 During this expedition, Muir had to pass through the longest dingo fence in Australia.
 He also encountered the first people of his journey.
 The documentary includes their testimonies that Muir refused any support.
 Firstly, he met Malcolm and Colleen Michelle at Muloorina station, followed by John Hammond, at Mungerannie and finally a group of bikers at Adria Downs station, but only Bob Crombie was interviewed.
 This part also follows some events, including the couple of days off that Muir took to rest in order to finish the walk.
 It also shows the night where he and Seraphine were attacked by five dingoes, where he was forced to shoot one.
 He also visited the remains of the Annandale Station (Muir & Darling 2003).

 North rivers

 The final section of the documentary shows the last couple of days where the trek crosses the North Rivers.
 Muir abandoned his cart and reached Burketown with just a backpack.
 He also lost his sleeping bag, and in order to be able to sleep in the cold, he had to go back to where he left his cart, which caused delay (Muir & Darling 2003).

-This section also shows the death of Seraphine, his Jack Russell, who ate a poisin bait for dingoes (Muir & Darling 2003).
+This section also shows the death of Seraphine, his Jack Russell, who ate a poison bait for dingoes (Muir & Darling 2003).
 After burying his dog, he had to finish the trek alone.

 The last 100 km of Muir's trek was not recorded as his camera failed, but he arrived safely.
 The film's conclusion shows Muir's 25-kilogram weight loss and troubles with malnutrition (Muir & Darling 2003).